-According to the forecast of the Bank of Lithuania, Lithuanian insurance market will grow by 5-7% in 2020.
-Life and non-life insurance markets are expected to grow steadily.
+Based on the forecast of the Bank of Lithuania, Lithuanian insurance market will grow by 3-5% in 2021.
+The non-life insurance market is expected to grow slightly faster than the life insurance market.
 Similar trends are expected in the Latvian and Estonian insurance markets.
 Aon Baltic UADBB plans to grow along with the market.